-The planned closure or merger of fire stations will reduce the number of fire stations from 26 to 22 once the programme has been fully implemented.
-Following the closure of Allerton community fire station the Authority had 25 community fire stations with a variety of duty systems at the end of 2015/16.
+Prior to 2015 the Authority had 26 permanently crewed community fire stations.
+Following the closure of Allerton community fire station in 2015 this number fell to 25.
+The Authority has plans to merge some fire stations that will reduce the number of fire stations from 25 to 22 once the programme has been fully implemented and the 22 stations will incorporate a variety of duty systems.
 These stations act as hubs for providing services to our communities.
-In addition to the community fire stations the Authority has a Water Rescue station, a Training and Development Academy, a headquarters and an operational workshop.
+In addition to the community fire stations, the Authority has a Water Rescue Unit, a Training and Development Academy, a headquarters and an operational workshop/stores.